7 self-improvement Lessons no one ever taught you

 Stepfamily Therapy and Education

-I spent two years (full time) researching lay and professional stepfamily literature published between 1979 and 1980 for my social work Master's-degree thesis, and have taken over 400 hours of clinical post-graduate training in a wide range of topics since then.
+I spent two years (full time) researching lay and professional stepfamily literature published between 1979 and 1980 for my social work Master's-degree thesis.
+Since then, I've taken over 400 hours of clinical post-graduate training in a wide range of topics.
 I have consulted with well over 1,000 typical Mid-western divorcing and stepfamily adults since 1981.

 After SAA passed it's mission to the National Stepfamily Resource Center (NSRC), I became a member of their Stepfamily Experts Council.

 I took over 3,000 calls on the Stepfamily inFormation "warm-line."
 I moderated the "Stepfamily Issues" chat at Divorcenet.com for two years, and have answered over 500 online stepparenting questions at AllExperts.com.
-I rejoined AllExperts.com 8/08 as an expert in effective communication and counseling.
-I'm also a self-actualization consultant at SelfGrowth.com.
+I rejoined AllExperts.com 2008 as an expert in effective communication, childhood-trauma recovery, marriage, and counseling.

 Phone Consultation